LLNL/al_nlp/README.md

 # Repository content

-This repository contains the code for an active learning loop for natural language processing of pathology reports related to NCI Pilot 3 project.
+This repository implements an active learning loop for natural language processing of pathology reports related to NCI Pilot 3 project.
 It implements two methods for embedding extraction of the unstructured text: 1) bag-of-words with dimensional reduction methods, and 2) pre-trained BERT model.
 Deterministic and Bayesian classifiers are available to predict attributes contained in the pathology reports.

-# File structure
+# Repository structure

 ```
 al_nlp